astropy/astropy-APEs/APE12.rst

 users who have followed the instructions where they use the package template as a git remote will no longer be able to pull updates from the ``package_template`` git repository.
-To mitigate this lack of backwards compatibility a new repository, or branch on the current package-template repository will be created which holds an automatically rendered version of the template with the default settings.
+To mitigate this lack of backwards compatibility a new branch on the current package-template repository will be created which holds an automatically rendered (i.e. using Travis CI) version of the template with the default settings.
 This will result in a repository that looks like the current package-template repository.
 This could then be used as a git remote for people who wish to continue using this update method.

 In the longer term, using cookiecutter could make the implementation of an update helper, or automatic update process easier.
 This is mainly due to the